 Choosing the Best Algorithm

 Depending on the problem, a supervised or unsupervised algorithm can be used.
 It is important to consider the type of data, goal, performance, and accuracy while making this decision.
 To evaluate and compare algorithms, we can use known metrics, like prediction accuracy or Area Under Curve (AUC).
-AUC is calculated as the area under the plot of true positive vs. false positive predictions.
+AUC is calculated as the area under the plot of true positive versus false positive predictions.
 Therefore, it is always a number between 0 and 1 (higher is better).

 We’ll do a quick check to see which algorithm is best for our application.
 We train and evaluate models from six different classifiers: Gaussian Naive Bayes, Random Forest, Light Gradient Boosting Machine, Decision Tree, Extreme Gradient Boosting, and KNeighbors.
-For each algorithm, we calculate the mean AUC and time across 20 iterations (Figure 4).
+For each algorithm, we calculate the mean AUC and time across 20 iterations (figure 4).
 The best model for our data is Random Forest, so that’s what we’ll use.

 from statistics import mean